The Impact of Institutional Racism on Maternal and Child Health

 Infant mortality rates for America’s Black babies are more than twice the rate of white babies

 Black babies are more than three times as likely to die from complications related to low birthweight as compared to white babies in the U.S.

-U.S. maternal mortality rates for Black women are three to four times higher than rates for white women
+U.S. maternal mortality rates for Black women and birthing people are three to four times higher than rates for their white counterparts

 Embedded within these persistent disparities are the ongoing effects of institutional racism—racism that began with the enslavement of Black people, was embedded in our earliest institutions, and has continued to influence policies and practices ever since.